Kraafter/Kraafter/README.md

 - @Kraafter here, an Indonesian highschooler currently trying to understand how coding/programming works
-- Currently learning python and C++, planning on doing javascript and html later on
+- Currently learning python, C++, and html.
+Planning on doing javascript later on
-- Doing discord bots rn
+- Currently trying out html
 - For important stuff, contact me at secondary.pfc@gmail.com

 <!---